 All in All: Before I Fall is a powerful teenage drama, about trying to remedy a lifetime of wrongs in a single day.
 I know that the concept is debatable, but I did like the overarching message of making the most of every single day.
-(Media Verdict: Skip the book, go for the movie)

 The Choice by Nicholas Sparks

 If you’ve followed my blog for any length of time, you know that I have a love-hate relationship with Nicholas Sparks.
 I really can’t get into his books (even though I do love romances), but I seem to enjoy most of the movie adaptations based on those books.

 So ever since then, at-least with Nicholas Sparks stories, I always go with the movie over the book, and so far I have never regretted it.
 Of-course there are times when I really like the movie, that I wonder how the book must have been like, and one such movie is The Choice.